Privacy Policy

 Introduction

-This Privacy Policy explains how we collect, use, disclose, and safeguard your personal data when you use our services, including recording conversations between veterinary professionals and pet owners to generate clinical notes.
-This Privacy Policy applies to all users of Vetnio's website and services and is designed to comply with the General Data Protection Regulation (GDPR) (EU) 2016/679, California Consumer Privacy Act (CCPA), as well as all other Applicable Data Protection Laws.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your personal data when you use our services, including the recording of conversations between veterinary professionals and pet owners to generate clinical notes.
+This Privacy Policy applies to all users of Vetnio's website and services, and is designed to comply with the General Data Protection Regulation (GDPR) (EU) 2016/679, the California Consumer Privacy Act (CCPA), and all other Applicable Data Protection Laws.

-This Privacy Policy does not apply to personal data or any other information collected, stored and processed by you in relation to the provision of your veterinary services to animal/pet owners.
+This Privacy Policy does not apply to personal data or any other information collected, stored, and processed by you in connection with the provision of your veterinary services to animal/pet owners.
 Such data and information shall be subject to your own privacy policy and shall not be controlled by Vetnio.

-By accessing the website and using the services, you accept the terms and conditions of Vetnio's Privacy Policy, and you consent to Vetnio's collection, storage, use and disclosure of your Personal Data as described in this Privacy Policy.
+By accessing the website and using the services, you agree to the terms and conditions of Vetnio's Privacy Policy, and you consent to Vetnio’s collection, storage, use, and disclosure of your personal data as described in this Privacy Policy.

-You acknowledge that it is in your best interest to read this Privacy Policy carefully and to ensure that you understand the terms and conditions contained herein.
+You acknowledge that it is in your best interest to carefully read this Privacy Policy and ensure that you understand the terms and conditions contained herein.
 Your acceptance of Vetnio's Privacy Policy is deemed to occur upon your first use of our website and/or services.
-If you do not accept and agree with this Privacy Policy, please refrain from using and/or accessing our website and services immediately.
+If you do not accept and agree with this Privacy Policy, you must stop using our website and services immediately.

 Definitions

-"Personal Data" means any information that relates to an identified or identifiable natural person ("data subject").
+"Personal data" means any information relating to an identified or identifiable natural person ("data subject").

-"Processing" means any activities involving your Personal Data including collection, handling, storage, sharing, access, use, transfer and deletion or destruction of information.
+"Processing" means any activity involving your personal data, including the collection, handling, storage, sharing, accessing, use, transfer, deletion, or destruction of information.

-"Applicable Data Protection Laws" include, but are not limited to, the General Data Protection Regulation (EU) 2016/679 (GDPR), the UK Data Protection Act 2018 and UK GDPR, the Swiss Federal Act on Data Protection (FADP), the Swedish Data Protection Act (2018:218), the German Federal Data Protection Act (BDSG), the Austrian Data Protection Act (DSG), California Consumer Privacy Act (CCPA), Connecticut Data Privacy Act (CTDPA), Virginia Consumer Data Protection Act (VCDPA), Colorado Privacy Act (CPA), Utah Consumer Privacy Act (UCPA), and other relevant data protection laws and regulations applicable to the processing of Personal Data.
+"Applicable Data Protection Laws" include, but are not limited to, the General Data Protection Regulation (EU) 2016/679 (GDPR), the UK Data Protection Act 2018 and UK GDPR, the Swiss Federal Act on Data Protection (FADP), the Swedish Data Protection Act (2018:218), the German Federal Data Protection Act (BDSG), the Austrian Data Protection Act (DSG), the California Consumer Privacy Act (CCPA), the Connecticut Data Privacy Act (CTDPA), the Virginia Consumer Data Protection Act (VCDPA), the Colorado Privacy Act (CPA), the Utah Consumer Privacy Act (UCPA) and other data protection laws and regulations applicable to the processing of personal data.

-"Controller" means the entity that determines the purposes and means of Personal Data processing.
+"Controller" means the entity that determines the purposes and means of the processing of personal data.

 Who is responsible for collecting and processing your personal data?

-Vetnio AB acts as the Data Controller for the processing of personal data under this Privacy Policy.
-For inquiries, contact us at email: info@vetnio.com
+Vetnio AB acts as the Data Controller of personal data under this Privacy Policy.
+For inquiries, please write to us at email: info@vetnio.com

 What personal data do we process?

-The overall purpose of our processing of your Personal Data is to manage your access to, and your use of, our services and to develop and improve our business and your customer experience.
+The general purpose of our processing of your personal data is to manage your access to and use of our services, as well as to develop and improve our business and your customer experience.

-We primarily collect Personal Data directly from you when you use our services to record and store audio files that are transcribed and processed into medical records.
-We always strive not to process more Personal Data than is required for each purpose and we never sell your Personal Data to other companies.
+We primarily collect personal data directly from you when you use our services to record and store audio files that are transcribed and processed into medical records.
+We always strive not to process more personal data than necessary for each purpose, and we never sell your personal data to other companies.

 • Register user account and receive payment;